 Note: The total number of candidates with a value of “1” in the “outcome” column (i.e. the number you forecast to win district seats) should be no more than 74 – the number of district seats up for election.
 The upload system will automatically reject entries which forecast an incorrect number of seats.

 The list of parties, districts and candidates will be provided by the event organizers after the election is officially called (only in English for the parties, and both in Japanese and Romaji for the candidates).

 The accuracy of a team’s submission is evaluated on how close they are to the actual election results – i.e. the number of seats correctly predicted.
-For the PR tier, we’ll calculate how close your percentage forecast came to predicting each party’s actual share of seats, while for the District tier, this is calculated as the number of elected candidates correctly predicted.

 In addition to accuracy of prediction, teams are also evaluated by a panel of judges for the quality of their model (including factors such as innovation and general applicability) and their presentation.

 You may use any publicly-available data to predict election results.
 You must be able to submit all the data used for the prediction to the event organizers upon request without violating any relevant rules and regulations.
 If the data used in the analysis cannot be shared with a third party, a script or some other material should be provided upon request.